 In 2015, volunteers welcomed over 5,400 visitors to the Museum (a record year).

 The collection includes many important items of our industrial heritage, which but for the intervention of the Museum would have been lost forever.

 The Museum’s collection totals over 3,500 items (including books, documents and records relating to the water industry).

-The Waterworks Museum was established over 40 years ago in 1974.
+The Waterworks Museum was first established over 45 years ago in 1974.